aseba-community/thymio-tracker/README.md

 To be able to track new landmark, use the ./landmark program from the tools folder.
-Provide as first parameter the input image of the new landmark and as second parameter the xml.gz file to be outputed and then added to the Config.xml file loaded by the ThymioTracker object.
+Provide as first parameter the input image of the new landmark and as second parameter the xml or xml.gz file to be outputed and then added to the Config.xml file loaded by the ThymioTracker object.